shinigami23-source/hisBot/README.md

 hisBot is an educational robot and hopefully able to teach basics.
 I'm using a pretty cheap kit and hope code can be used for parent\child and hobbyists projects, I'm intentionally using a cheap but sturdy kit.
-STEM and eduction should be accessible to all.
+STEM and education should be accessible to all.

 It's starts at a two motor non-self balanacing robot kit.
 Then 4 wheel and then a mecaNum robot.